Redbooster4/Spotify-User-Profile/README.md

 6. The backend uses the token to fetch profile data
 7. The frontend requests this data from the backend
 8. The user’s profile is displayed on the screen
+9. Upon clicking on the Roast Me button the user is displayed with short text ~ 4 paragraphs commenting on the user's music taste

 ## Getting Started (For Beginners)